Inﬂuenza is a common viral infection that primarily attacks the respiratory system.

 Here are 8 things you need to know about Inﬂuenza & the vaccine.

 Inﬂuenza is an airborne infection.
-It can spread from person to person via coughing, sneezing and touching infected surfaces.
+It can spread from person to person via coughing, sneezing, and touching infected surfaces.
+You should consult with the best pulmonologist in Bangalore regarding these respiratory issues.

 No, the symptoms of inﬂuenza are more severe as compared to that of the common cold.
 Moreover, a common cold does not cause serious health problems whereas inﬂuenza does.